appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

         - WATCHTOWER_LIFECYCLE_HOOKS=true
    ```

-  The above 6-value cron expression `0 0 * ? * *` means that the task runs every day of every month, regardless of the day of the week or year, at midnight (0:00).
+  The above 6 space-separated fields cron expression `0 0 * ? * *` means that the task runs every day of every month, regardless of the day of the week or year, at midnight (0:00).
 You can change the schedule, adjust the cron expression accordingly.
 If you wish to update Appsmith immediately, you can opt for a manual update and follow the steps in the [Update Appsmith](/getting-started/setup/instance-management/update-appsmith/#update-on-docker) guide.

-  Below are some examples of 6-value cron expressions:
+  Below are some examples of 6 space-separated fields cron expressions:

     * Check for updates every Sunday at 12:00 noon: